nayakmk/nayakmk.github.io/_posts/2022-12-19-database-isolation-levels.md

 Serialization anomaly means that the result of successfully committing a group of transactions is inconsistent with all possible orderings of running those transactions one at a time.

 ### DB Isolation Levels

+In order to avoid the above anomalies, the DB supports following isolation levels to guarantee to avoid the transaction anomalies.

 #### Read Uncommitted